Architecture in Philadelphia

 |Thomas Ustick Walter|

 and had the new capital city, both located near his home and named after him.
 It is clear that ideas for the design of the new city and its major public buildings were brought to him for approval, and very likely adjusted themselves to his stated preferences.
 In the dedication ceremony, just about every political figure, dressed in Masonic costume, was lined up in two lines, which parted to allow Washington in full Masonic regalia to march majestically forward to lay the cornerstone with proper Masonic rites.
-Let there never be any doubt that it was his capitol, in his capital.
+Let there never be any doubt that it was his capital, in his capital.

 The man who actually drew up the original design and oversaw the construction was Charles Bulfinch of Boston.
 The Bulfinch style was clearly evident by comparison with the rather bulbous dome which echoed the "Ether Dome" of the Massachusetts General Hospital.
 Both domes were made of wood, and the invading British army of the War of 1812 made short work of the Congressional dome.
 Most of the more detailed work of the building is attributed to Benjamin Latrobe in Philadelphia, and much of the classical style reflected the classical style favored by Jefferson, and much promoted by William Strickland, a Philadelphia trainee of Latrobe.
 The genius of total re-design along modern lines was the work of one of Strickland's Philadelphia trainees, Thomas Ustick Walter.